UrielCh/proxmox-api/proxmox-usb-hotplug/README.md

 ## TODO

 - Currently proxmox-usb-hotplug detects the main VMID once at start, It will update the VMid, after this VM shutdown.
+Done in 0.0.3
 - Add option to hotplug existing already connected USB devices on a recently started VM.
 - Add a parameter to choose the cluser node, or detect it from the hostname, currently It takes the first node.
 - Deal with USB 3.x.